WikiMANNia/MediaWiki-Extension-WimaAdvertising/README.md

 Currently, this extension supports the skins Cologne Blue, Modern, MonoBook and Vector.
 Further skins may require additional adjustments, which would have to be made in "resources/css/myskin.css".

+## Google AdSense

+Enable advertising.
+Default is false.
+* $wgWimaGoogleAdSense = true;

+Disable advertising for logged-in users.
+Default is false.
+* $wgWimaGoogleAdSenseAnonOnly = true;

+### Mandatory parameters
+Replace this with your own publisher ID (google_ad_client / data-ad-client)
+* $wgWimaGoogleAdSenseClient = 'none'; // Client ID for your AdSense script (example: ca-pub-1234546403419693)
+(You can get your publisher ID and ad unit ID from the "Get code" page: Get and copy the ad code.)

+### Ad units
+Define up to four ad units:
+* $wgWimaGoogleAdSense_AD1= [ 'slotid 1', 145, 260 ];
+* $wgWimaGoogleAdSense_AD2= [ 'slotid 2', 145, 260 ];
+* $wgWimaGoogleAdSense_Top= [ 'slotid 3', 145, 260 ];
+* $wgWimaGoogleAdSense_Bottom = [ 'slotid 4', 145, 260 ];
+Replace the first value with your AdSense ad unit ID (google_ad_slot / data-ad-slot) for each ad unit.
+The Slot ID for your AdSense script is for example 1234580893.

+Also specify the width and the height of the AdSense unit, specified in your AdSense account (google_ad_width / data-ad-width, google_ad_height / data-ad-height).

+### Optional parameters
+Add any of the optional settings below – if your settings deviate from the defaults:

+This can be anything you like.
+Default is 'none'.
+* $wgWimaGoogleAdSenseID = 'none';

+Source URL of the AdSense script.
+No need to change - it can't deviate from the defaults.
+* $wgWimaGoogleAdSenseSrc = '//pagead2.googlesyndication.com/pagead/show_ads.js';

+Text coding.
+Default is 'utf8'.
+* $wgWimaGoogleAdSenseEncoding = 'utf8';

+Advertising language.
+Default is $wgLanguageCode.
+* $wgWimaGoogleAdSenseLanguage = 'en';